 Deferred Outflows/Inflows of Resources: In addition to assets, the statement of net position includes a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s), and as such will not be recognized as an outflow of resources (expense/expenditures) until then.
 The District has recognized a deferred loss on refunding reported, which is in the statement of net position.
 A deferred loss on refunding results from the difference in the carrying value of refunded debt and its reacquisition price.
-This amount is deferred and amortized over the shortened life of the refunded or refunding debt.
-The District has recognized a deferred outflow of resources relate to recognition of the net pension liability and the Net OPEB liability reported in the Statement of Net Position.
+This amount is deferred outflow of resources relate to recognized a deferred outflow of resources relate to recognition of the net pension liability and the Net OPEB liability reported in the Statement of Net Position.